freenas/freenas-docs/userguide/network.rst

 :guilabel:`Type`.

 #ifdef truenas
-.. note:: The ability to edit or delete interfaces is disabled when :ref:`High Availability (HA) <Failover>` has been configured and enabled.
+.. note:: Interfaces cannot be edited or deleted when :ref:`High Availability (HA) <Failover>` has been enabled.
 #endif truenas